healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/inkbird/inkbird-vacuum-sealer-ink-vs01.md

 Maximum Noise Level: 83.2 dBA

+Inkbird has really prioritized safety in the design of this sealer.
+They've placed a highly visible sticker on the heating bar to caution users about its hot surface.
+Additionally, there's a safety warning sticker inside the sealer to provide important safety instructions.

 The Inkbird Plus INK-VS01 is on the louder side, having achieved a noise level of 83.2 dBA during a dry food test.
 But this is still within the general range for the loudness of most vacuum sealers.

 ### 7.0 - Indicator Lights and Chime